NielsLiisberg/Python-FastAPI-demo/readme.md

 ### The connection to our IBM i, and notice the *LOCAL.
 That is the default configuration
 connection =  pyodbc.connect("DSN=*LOCAL")

-### the app is a name-space for all our fastAPI functionality
+### the app is a name-space for all our FastAPI functionality
 app = FastAPI()

 # Here is our real magic - Our primary endpoint:
-# the @app.get will let fastAPI
+# the @app.get will let FastAPI
 # "route" any http GET operation with the name of "listServices"
 # whatever we "return" from this method goes to the browser.
 # Note the "search" it will be shown in swagger as a query parameter of string of length 50